kevoreilly/CAPEv2/docs/book/src/usage/monitor.rst

 * Is unique among Windows debuggers, and is one of the most powerful features of the sandbox, having been built from scratch with the overriding design principles of minimal (almost zero) use of Windows debugging interfaces, maximal use of the processor's debugging hardware, and to be quick and easy to use.
 * Here is a quick guide on getting started with the debugger:
-* For starters it's worth emphasising that the debugger is programmable but not interactive; you configure it when submitting a sample, allow it to run, then check the results at the end in the form of the debugger log (in the debugger tab).
+* For starters it's worth emphasizing that the debugger is programmable but not interactive; you configure it when submitting a sample, allow it to run, then check the results at the end in the form of the debugger log (in the debugger tab).

 Breakpoints: bp0, bp1, bp2, bp3
 ===============================